OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-13.md

 # Numbers Chapter 13

 ## Numbers 13:1
-The Lord said to Moses,
+The Lord spoke to Moses, saying,

 ## Numbers 13:2
-“Send some men to explore the land of Canaan, which I am giving to the Israelites.
-Send one leader from each ancestral tribe.”
+“Send men to explore the land of Canaan, which I am giving to the Israelites.
+You shall send a man from each of their fathers’ tribes, each one a leader among them.”

 ## Numbers 13:3
-At the Lord’s command, Moses sent them from the Desert of Paran.
-All of them were leaders among the Israelites.
+So at the Lord’s command, Moses sent them from the wilderness of Paran, all of them leaders of the Israelites.

 ## Numbers 13:4
-These are their names: from Reuben, Shammua son of Zakkur;
+These were their names: from the tribe of Reuben, Shammua son of Zakkur;

 ## Numbers 13:5
-from Simeon, Shaphat son of Hori;
+from the tribe of Simeon, Shaphat son of Hori;

 ## Numbers 13:6
-from Judah, Caleb son of Jephunneh;
+from the tribe of Judah, Caleb son of Jephunneh;

 ## Numbers 13:7
-from Issachar, Igal son of Joseph;
+from the tribe of Issachar, Igal son of Joseph;

 ## Numbers 13:8
-from Ephraim, Hoshea son of Nun;
+from the tribe of Ephraim, Hoshea son of Nun;

 ## Numbers 13:9
-from Benjamin, Palti son of Raphu;
+from the tribe of Benjamin, Palti son of Raphu;

 ## Numbers 13:10
-from Zebulun, Gaddiel son of Sodi;
+from the tribe of Zebulun, Gaddiel son of Sodi;

 ## Numbers 13:11
-from Manasseh, Gaddi son of Susi;
+from the tribe of Manasseh (a tribe of Joseph), Gaddi son of Susi;

 ## Numbers 13:12
-from Dan, Ammiel son of Gemalli;
+from the tribe of Dan, Ammiel son of Gemalli;

 ## Numbers 13:13
-from Asher, Sethur son of Michael;
+from the tribe of Asher, Sethur son of Michael;

 ## Numbers 13:14
-from Naphtali, Nahbi son of Vophsi;
+from the tribe of Naphtali, Nahbi son of Vophsi;

 ## Numbers 13:15
-from Gad, Geuel son of Maki.
+from the tribe of Gad, Geuel son of Machi.

 ## Numbers 13:16
-These were the names of the men Moses sent to explore the land.
-Moses gave Hoshea son of Nun the name Joshua.
+These are the names of the men Moses sent to explore the land.
+But Moses gave Hoshea son of Nun the name Joshua.

 ## Numbers 13:17
-When Moses sent them to explore Canaan, he said, “Go up through the Negev and into the hill country.
+When Moses sent them to explore the land of Canaan, he instructed them, “Go up through the Negev and then into the hill country.

 ## Numbers 13:18
-See what the land is like and whether the people who live there are strong or weak, few or many.
+See what the land is like, and whether the people who dwell there are strong or weak, few or many.

 ## Numbers 13:19
-What kind of land do they live in?
+What kind of land do they inhabit?
 Is it good or bad?
 What are the towns like?
 Are they unwalled or fortified?

 ## Numbers 13:20
-How is the soil?
-Are there trees?
-Do your best to bring back some of the fruit of the land.”
-(It was the season for the first ripe grapes.)
+And how is the soil?
+Is it fertile or poor?
+Are there trees on it or not?
+Be courageous and bring back some of the fruit of the land.”
+Now it was the season for the first ripe grapes.

 ## Numbers 13:21
-So they went up and explored the land from the Desert of Zin as far as Rehob.
+So they went up and explored the land from the wilderness of Zin as far as Rehob, towards Lebo-hamath.

 ## Numbers 13:22
-They went up through the Negev and came to Hebron, where Ahiman, Sheshai, and Talmai—the descendants of Anak—lived.
+They went up through the Negev and came to Hebron, where Ahiman, Sheshai, and Talmai, the descendants of Anak, were.
+(Hebron was built seven years before Zoan in Egypt.)

 ## Numbers 13:23
-At the Valley of Eshcol they cut off a branch with a single cluster of grapes.
-It took two men to carry it.
-They also brought some pomegranates and figs.
+When they reached the Valley of Eshcol, they cut off a branch bearing a single cluster of grapes.
+Two of them carried it on a pole between them, along with some pomegranates and figs.

 ## Numbers 13:24
-That place was called the Valley of Eshcol because of the cluster of grapes the Israelites cut there.
+That place was called the Valley of Eshcol because of the cluster of grapes the Israelites cut off there.

 ## Numbers 13:25
-At the end of forty days they returned from exploring the land.
+At the end of forty days, they returned from exploring the land.

 ## Numbers 13:26
-They came back to Moses, Aaron, and the whole Israelite community at Kadesh and reported to them and showed them the fruit.
+They came back to Moses and Aaron and the whole Israelite community at Kadesh in the wilderness of Paran.
+There they reported to them and to the whole assembly and showed them the fruit of the land.

 ## Numbers 13:27
-They said, “We went into the land to which you sent us, and it does flow with milk and honey!
+They gave Moses this account: “We went into the land to which you sent us, and it certainly flows with milk and honey.
 Here is its fruit.

 ## Numbers 13:28
-But the people who live there are powerful, and the cities are large and fortified.
-We even saw descendants of Anak there.
+However, the people who live there are powerful, and the cities are fortified and very large.
+We even saw the descendants of Anak there.

 ## Numbers 13:29
-The Amalekites live in the Negev; the Hittites, Jebusites, and Amorites in the hills; and the Canaanites near the sea and along the Jordan.”
+The Amalekites live in the Negev; the Hittites, Jebusites, and Amorites dwell in the hill country; and the Canaanites live near the sea and along the Jordan.”

 ## Numbers 13:30
-Then Caleb silenced the people before Moses and said, “We should go up and take possession of the land, for we can certainly do it.”
+Then Caleb silenced the people before Moses and said, “We should go up and take possession of the land, for we can certainly prevail over it.”

 ## Numbers 13:31
-But the men who had gone with him said, “We cannot attack those people; they are stronger than we are.”
+But the men who had gone up with him said, “We are not able to go up against the people, for they are stronger than we are.”

 ## Numbers 13:32
-And they spread a bad report among the Israelites: “The land devours those living in it.
-All the people we saw are of great size.
+And they spread among the Israelites a bad report about the land they had explored, saying, “The land we explored devours its inhabitants, and all the people we saw there are of great stature.

 ## Numbers 13:33
-We saw the Nephilim there.
-We seemed like grasshoppers in our own eyes, and we looked the same to them.”
+We saw the Nephilim there (the descendants of Anak come from the Nephilim).
+We seemed like grasshoppers in our own sight, and so we appeared to them.”